kniazkov/webserver/README.md

 ```

 Specify options for starting the server.
 In the simplest case, the default options are good.

+If necessary, create a folder from which to read your project's static files, such as `index.html`.
+The default name of this folder is `www`.

 Then, start the web server.

 ```java